 If we don’t communicate well people die!Sandra Goldsworthy

-We need to be bold about how good simulation is and stop dancing the importance of is and advocate for exploring how to improve it’s use for effective student learning.
+We need to be bold about how good simulation is – and stop dancing around the importance of it – and advocate for exploring how to improve it’s use for effective student learning.
 In Calgary they are exploring how to better use multi-modal simulation to meet the needs of diverse learners.
 By sharing our experiences with each other today we can get some neat ideas and break down silos.
 Collaboration will help us improve faster, which is why days like today are so important.

 In Calgary they are making a purposeful investment in virtual simulation because they believe it adds a lot of value to the blended approach of simulation.
 Students have a lot of positive things to say about their experience – immediate feedback and no-risk learning are among the most appreciated aspects of virtual simulation.
 Appropriate finding is needed because they have multiple facilitators from interprofessional backgrounds.

 I love that this presentation was packed with ideas and invitations for collaborative problem solving – how can we grow together?
 Make simulation more realistic?
 There are a lot of really neat options out there.
 As I watch her talk about the realistic options out there I can’t help but think about recent budget cuts.
 How do we decide what to spend money on?
 They look so realistic and have the potential to really improve learning … but is it realistic for us to buy any?
 Visioning and working towards this possible future is something that may take a long time, but like the Village, it is possible to get there over time.